The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Robustness of

 where $a_i=\braket{\psi_i}{\psi}$.

 Let us consider another possible definition of the class $\UQMA$.

-\begin{definition}[\UQMA] A promise problem $L=(L_{yes},L_{no}) \in \UQMA$ if there exists a polynomial quantum circuit $U_x$ which can be computed in $poly(|x|)$ time, having $l(x)$ qubits as input and requiring $m(x)$ ancilla qubits initialized to $\ket{0^m}$, s.t. \begin{enumerate}
+\begin{definition}[Alternative definition for \UQMA] A promise problem $L=(L_{yes},L_{no}) \in \UQMA$ if there exists a polynomial quantum circuit $U_x$ that can be computed in $poly(|x|)$ time, having $l(x)$ qubits as input and requiring $m(x)$ ancilla qubits initialized to $\ket{0^m}$, s.t. \begin{enumerate}

-\item $x\in L_{yes} \Rightarrow \lambda_1(Q) \geq 2/3 \text{ and } \lambda_2(Q) \leq 1/3$. \item $x\in L_{no} \Rightarrow \lambda_1(Q) \leq 1/3$. \end{enumerate} Where $\lambda_1 \geq \lambda_2 \geq \ldots \lambda_{2^l(x)}$ are the eigenvalues of $Q$. \end{definition}
+\item $x\in L_{yes} \Rightarrow \lambda_1(Q) \geq 2/3 \text{ and } \lambda_2(Q) \leq 1/3$. \item $x\in L_{no} \Rightarrow \lambda_1(Q) \leq 1/3$. \end{enumerate} Where $\lambda_1 \geq \lambda_2 \geq \ldots \lambda_{2^{l(x)}}$ are the eigenvalues of $Q$. \end{definition}